-If the negotiations fail to result in an acceptable contract within a reasonable time, the Accountable Entity may, with MCC's approval, terminate the negotiations upon notice to the Offeror of the reasons for the termination.
+If the negotiations fail to result in an acceptable contract within a reasonable time, the Accountable Entity may terminate the negotiations upon notice to the Offeror of the reasons for the termination.

+The Accountable Entity shall seek MCC's approval for all termination of negotiations where MCC approved the Procurement Package and the Technical Evaluation Report.
 Following the termination, the Accountable Entity at its discretion may issue a NOITA to the next ranked Offeror along with an invitation to negotiate a contract.
 Once negotiations are commenced with the next ranked Offeror, the Accountable Entity must not reopen the earlier negotiations.